EmilianoMora/BIO302_SPRING2023_PRACTICAL4/instructions_group_project_popgene/main_ideas.md

 - Make the variant calling with bcftools
 - Filter the VCF file with bcftools
 - Do a STRUCTURE and PCA analyses
+#When you want to do the population genetics analyses, let me know because we might need to do something to the files.
 - Perform analyses the genetic diversity of the populations

 If there is time (and you are interested):